-Augustus Henry Lane Fox Pitt-Rivers' son-in-law and colleague, John Lubbock, described his first collection as "perhaps one of the finest collections in the world".
+Augustus Henry Lane Fox Pitt-Rivers (1827-1900) was a soldier and collector, interested in anthropology and archaeology.
+His son-in-law and colleague, John Lubbock, described Pitt-Rivers' first collection as "perhaps one of the finest collections in the world".
 [Hansard, Education Science & Art HC Deb 8.8.1881 vol 264 cc1300-42] Edward Burnett Tylor, another colleague of Pitt-Rivers and closely associated with the founding collection in its early years at Oxford, described the collection as 'one of the best contributions made by Englishmen to the study of culture.' [quoted in Chapman, 1981: 385] Pitt-Rivers himself was more modest, "I look upon my Museum as being in no way an exception from the ordinary laws affecting all human affairs in regard to development, and that so far from considering it perfect as it is, I cannot conceive any idea of finality in a Museum of the kind."
 [Letter to Tylor, 5.2.1883, L106 Salisbury and South Wiltshire Museum Pitt-Rivers Papers]

 The Leverhulme Trust has generously funded two research projects about Pitt-Rivers' collections at the Pitt Rivers Museum.
 The first ran from 1995 to 1998 and resulted in the compilation of the first comprehensive computerised catalogue of the founding collection of the Pitt Rivers Museum.
 The second Rethinking Pitt-Rivers project ran from September 2009 until the end of August 2012 and funded this website (amongst other things).
 The website started at the very beginning of the project and aimed to provide access to as much of the raw project research as possible.
 Since the completion of the project, new information has continued to be added as it has been acquired, so visitors are encouraged to continue to revisit the site.